-9. Winter Maintenance Business Continuity - Covid 19
+9. Winter Maintenance Business Continuity

-- 9.1 Should there be another wave of Covid 19, local restrictions or lockdown which severely impacts on the resources available for delivery of winter maintenance, the normal service levels may not be possible to achieve. - 9.2 Winter maintenance business continuity will be delivered in the following ways: - Carriageway, footway and cycle way gritting and the replenishment of grit bins may take longer to complete. - The Severe Weather Hub (Eastgate) may be set up to: co-ordinate resource deployment; have direct access to real time CCTV and provide regular situation reports to the NRS senior management team. - Based on the detailed specialist roads weather forecasts, the Decision Maker may re-prioritise the deployment of the available reduced resources.
-Examples of this can be: deployment of resources to those routes with a greater risk from winter hazards eg main arterial routes due to higher speed limits; schools; accesses to emergency services and areas of higher ground (due to lower longer lasting road surface temperatures). - Deployment of external contractors. - Engage with neighbouring councils & Transport Scotland to provide mutual aid resources to ensure that routes of strategic importance are treated. - Timeous bespoke stakeholder communications to inform of any disruption to the normal winter maintenance service levels.
+- 9.1 Should there be another pandemic, local restrictions or lockdown which severely impacts on the resources available for delivery of winter maintenance, the normal service levels may not be possible to achieve. - 9.2 Winter maintenance business continuity will be delivered in the following ways: - Carriageway, footway and cycle way gritting and the replenishment of grit bins may take longer to complete. - The Severe Weather Hub (Eastgate) may be set up to: co-ordinate resource deployment; have direct access to real time CCTV and provide regular situation reports to the NRS senior management team. - Based on the detailed specialist roads weather forecasts, the Decision Maker may re-prioritise the deployment of the available reduced resources.
+Examples of this can be: deployment of resources to those routes with a greater risk from winter hazards eg main arterial routes due to higher speed limits; schools; accesses to emergency services and areas of higher ground (due to lower longer lasting road surface temperatures). - Deployment of external contractors. - Engage with neighbouring councils & Transport Scotland to provide mutual aid resources to ensure that routes of strategic importance are treated.

+• Timeous bespoke stakeholder communications to inform of any disruption to the normal winter maintenance service levels.
 Social media, press releases and web site notifications will be used.

-10. Review of Winter Maintenance Plan
+10. Review of Winter Maintenance

-The Winter Maintenance Plan 2023-24 takes account of the following areas -
+The Winter Maintenance Plan 2024-25 takes account of the following areas -

-- Elected member feedback. - Additional lengths added to Priority 1 Cycle Ways (details in Section 4). - Replacement programme for small size mechanised plant and mounted gritters/brine tanks. - Transport Scotland have provided £30K Direct Resource Grant that will be used to deploy 4 operatives and a supervisor on stand-by in the South of the City to allow for the commencement of active travel de-icing from 5am.
-There is an existing stand-by arrangement in the North and City Centre that allows for the commencement of active travel de-icing from 5am. - QR codes on grits bins to assist members of the public to request a refill or to replace a damaged grit bin. - Winter Maintenance Business Continuity Covid 19.
+- Elected member feedback. - Sighthill and Govan Partick footbridges added to Priority 1 Footways. - Additional lengths added to Priority 1 Cycle Ways (details in Section 4). - Replacement programme for small size mechanised plant and mounted gritters/brine tanks. - Procurement of a replacement carriageway route navigation and automated de-icing system so as to be operational ready for winter 25/26. - Covered rock salt storage in Victoria Park Depot, St Rollox Depot and Kings Park Depot. - Transport Scotland have provided a £50K Transport Resource Grant that will be used to deploy operatives and supervisors on stand-by to allow for the commencement of active travel de-icing from 5am. - Autumn leaf fall video and self-help advice on www.glasgow.gov.uk - Winter Maintenance Business Continuity.